-Italy played a central role not only in the SCS but also in the pilot studies leading up to it.
+Italy played a central role not only in the Seven Countries Study but also in the pilot studies leading up to it.
 In 1957, a preliminary field survey was carried out in Nicotera, a small village in Calabria in the south of Italy.
 Two rural cohorts and a railroad cohort with different diets were enrolled in the Study.
 Italian colleagues later joined the FINE study and the HALE project.

 The cohort of Crevalcore was a “chunk sample” of all men living in the rural village of Crevalcore, located in northern Italy, in a plains area where the traditional diet was thought rich in animal fat.

 The cohort of Montegiorgio was a “chunk sample” of all men living in the rural village of Montegiorgio, located in central Italy, in a hilly area about 30 km inland from the Adriatic sea, where it was thought a more “Mediterranean diet” was consumed than in Crevalcore.